AriaMitra/ttsky_verilog-submission-12HRCLOCK/docs/info.md

 ## How to test

 To test, you have to have a clock signal, reset signal, and ena signal going in where ena is pulsing every second.
+These signals are ui_in[7:5].

 ## External hardware